Colorful Words and d-Tverberg Complexes: Introduction

+\begin{remark} We note that $d$-colorfully representable complexes naturally extend the definition of general $d$-word-representable graphs formulated by Oliveros and Torres~\cite{oliveros_torres}.
+A graph is \emph{general $d$-word-representable} if one can find a word whose letters are the vertices of the graph, and whose alternating subwords of length $d+2$ correspond to edges of the graph.
+Hence general $d$-word-representable graphs are exactly the 1-skeleta of $d$-colorfully representable complexes.
+In particular, the two notions coincide for triangle-free graphs. \end{remark}

 Depending on one's context, weakly $d$-Tverberg complexes may be a more natural tool than $d$-Tverberg complexes.
 Weakly $d$-Tverberg complexes are consistent with the usual approach in other Ramsey-type results that seek to classify the emergence of substructures locally instead of global behavior, which is captured by Tverberg complexes in the strong sense.
-We also note that $d$-colorfully representable complexes are similar in spirit to \emph{general $d$-word representable graphs}, which appear in the work of Oliveros and Torres~\cite{oliveros_torres}.
-The definition of $d$-colorfully representable complexes differs in that it applies to all simplicial complexes and not just graphs, but the following is true: general $d$-word representable graphs are exactly the 1-skeleta of $d$-colorfully representable complexes.
-In particular, the two notions coincide for triangle-free graphs.